samspadegamedev/Array-Function-Extension-2.3/notes/Array Functions README/Array Functions README.txt

 - array_for_each_copy
 - array_for_each

-HELPER SCRIPT TEMPLATES
-- callback_template
-- sort_template

-SORT SCRIPT TEMPLATES
-- sort_alphabetical_safe
-- sort_ascending
-- sort_ascending

 NOTES ABOUT SCRIPTS

-I have attempted to operate on the array directly when possible, but in a number of cases it just doesn't appear to be due to the way GML handles arrays.
+I have attempted to operate on the array directly when possible, but in a number of cases it just doesn't appear to be possibly due to the way GML handles arrays.
 For example, there is no ability to shrink an array's size, so any script which does that has to return a new array.

 I have not performanced tested any of the scripts.
-And in general, if choosing between an easy to understand but more verbose version or a single line version, when with the more verbose version for ease of understanding and debugging.
+And in general, if choosing between an easy to understand but more verbose version or a single line version, went with the more verbose version for ease of understanding and debugging.

-Some of the array functions included in the extension take helper scripts.
-There are two types of helper scripts.
-The first type is the sort script.
-A template has been included along with several of the most basic sorts.
-You can write your own sort scripts and pass the script into the array_sort function.
-The second type of script is more complicated.
-The callback script is used for:
-- array_find_index_custom
-- array_find_index_last_custom
-- array_find_index_all_custom
-- array_every
-- array_some
-- array_filter
-- array_reduce
-- array_for_each
-- array_for_each_copy

-Functions that use callback scripts take the script and option arguments.
-All arguments must be passed as an array (this is necessary because script_execute doesn't allow variable amount of arguments to be passed to it).
-Callback scripts therefore must accept all arguments beyond the value being passed into it as an array and work with those arguments as an array.
-See the github repo for some basic examples.
+GameMaker Studio 2.3 NOTES

+Many of the functions take advantage of the ability to pass in callback scripts that is no available in 2.3.
+If you are not familiar with how to use callback scripts, look up how to use a for each loop in javascript.
+The principles are nearly the same.